 Becoming a Member of Fauntleroy Church

 Becoming a member of a church is not like becoming a member of the YMCA or a Public Radio Station.
-You don't pay so much money in to receive so much benefit--that is a contract.
+You don't pay so much money in to receive so much benefit – that is a contract.
 While we're all very familiar with that in our culture, it is not what we mean here by membership.
 Membership in Fauntleroy Church means entering a covenant.
-That is to say, you promise to be in a relationship with God and these particular folks to carry out Christ's mission in the world and to grow in your faith.
-It is a relationship, based on promises, that leads to trust.
-In short, we are all in this together and our community of faith changes when people join us in the covenant.
+That is to say, you promise to be in a relationship with God and these particular people, based on promises, that leads to trust.
+In short, we are all in this together, and our community of faith changes when people join us in the covenant.

-About the only tangible benefits of being a member of this congregation are the opportunity to vote on pastoral leadership and other important issues before the congregation and you are permitted to serve on the Church Council or lead a Ministry Group.
-Non members can serve on Ministry Groups and help with their projects, but cannot chair them.
+The only tangible benefits of being a member of this congregation are the opportunities to vote on pastoral leadership and other important issues before the congregation and to serve on the Church Council or lead a Ministry.
+Non-members can serve on Ministries and help with their projects, but cannot chair them.

 Covenant-making is an important part of our faith tradition.
 Making covenants with the world and with people is the way God operates in the world.
-As the Untied Church of Christ Statement of faith has it: God "calls the worlds into being..." and (God) "calls us into the church to accept the costs and joys of discipleship."
-We enter into covenants with God and one another to form communities of faith, discipleship and service.
+As the United Church of Christ Statement of Faith has it: God "calls the worlds into being..." and (God) "calls us into the church to accept the costs and joys of discipleship."
+We enter into covenants with God and one another to form communities of faith, discipleship, and service.

 When people join Fauntleroy Church we ask them to affirm their trust in God and whether they choose to follow Jesus and show his love for all people.
 Then the whole congregation and new folks recite the first part of our Church Covenant, labeled OUR STATEMENT OF PUPROSE.

 Trusting in Christ's love for us in this place and time,